Honorific speech in Japanese: Humble language

 Similar to respectful language, verbs can also change their form by adding a prefix and the verb "suru" or "itasu".
 For example, motsu (carry) becomes o mochi shimasu.
 The use of humble forms may imply doing something for the other person; thus a Japanese person might offer to carry something for someone else by saying o mochi shimasu.
 This type of humble form also appears in the set phrase o matase shimashita, "I am sorry to have kept you waiting", from mataseru (make wait) with the addition of o and shimasu.
 Similarly, o negai shimasu, "please [do this]", from negau (request or hope for), again with the addition of o and shimasu.

 Even more politely, the form motasete itadaku literally means "humbly be allowed to carry".
 This phrase would be used to express the idea that "I will carry it if you please."

-The same forms may also be used when the speaker is not the agent, as a courtesy to the listener, as in the common phrase 電車が参ります (densha ga mairimasu "a train is arriving") at rail stations.
-In the case, the announcer him or herself is not arriving, but he or she is simply being courteous.
-Some linguists distinguish this from kenjōgo (where the speaker is the agent), calling it instead teichōgo (丁重語) "courteous language", and defining it formally as:
+A distinction may also be made between humble speech where the intent is to raise up the recipient of an action, and where there is no specific recipient of the action, lowering the speaker instead with respect to the listener, as in the common phrase 電車が参ります (densha ga mairimasu "a train is arriving") at rail stations.
+In the case, the train itself (as an extension of the railway company) is not lowered with respect to a specific recipient of the action of arrival; the humble language is merely a courtesy to the passengers hearing the announcement, whom the company is raising up by lowering itself.
+Some linguists distinguish this from kenjōgo (whose purpose is to raise up the recipient of a polite action by lowering the speaker), calling it instead teichōgo (丁重語) "courteous language", and defining it formally as: